SyncfusionExamples/WPF-Diagram-Examples/Samples/Connector/Appearance/README.md

 # Connector appearance and validation sample

 This sample demonstrates appearance and validation customization of connectors.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/connector/appearanceandvalidation